YoteZip/LinuxCrackingBible/README.md

 - Get achievements to show up in a game that uses Goldberg Steam Emulator (Shift+Tab to show the overlay)

 - Stellaris (+Steamworks API.
 Unlock the DLC ingame by configuring Goldberg's emulator.
-Hint: You need to configure DLC.txt.
-Try [this tool](https://github.com/Sak32009/GetDLCInfoFromSteamDB/) on Stellaris's SteamDB to get a DLC list)
+Hint: You need to configure DLC IDs.
+Try [this tool](https://github.com/Sak32009/GetDLCInfoFromSteamDB/) on Stellaris's SteamDB to get a DLC list, if needed)

 - Middle Earth: Shadow of Mordor (Linux) (+Steamworks API and runtime-installer.sh.
 Get the DLC working ingame by configuring Goldberg's emulator.
-Hint: you need to configure Depots.txt and DLC.txt.
-Use [SteamDB](https://steamdb.info/app/241930/depots/) to find depot IDs)
+Hint: you need to configure Depot IDs and DLC IDs.
+Use [SteamDB](https://steamdb.info/app/241930/depots/) to find depot IDs, if needed)